hemerajs/hemera/website/versioned_docs/version-5.4.1/trace.md

 original_id: trace
 ---

-Hemera comes already with good tracing capablities.
+Hemera comes already with good tracing capabilities.
 If you want to transfer additional trace data to a service you can use the `trace$` property in your pattern.
 It will be passed in all nested calls.
 A common use case is to add additional data to preserve the context across process communication.

 ### Caveats